MaayanLab/drc-static/src/pages/outreach/Omics Tools Webinar Series: ARCHS4 2025-02-27.md

 image: https://cfde-drc.s3.us-east-2.amazonaws.com/assets/img/archs4-feb-2025-4.png
 layout: '@/layouts/Outreach.astro'
 link: https://mountsinai.zoom.us/webinar/register/WN_ZXBJyN0SRuCj5LaYoGeXuw#/registration
-short_description: The seminar featured ARCHS4, a resource that provides access to gene and transcript counts uniformly processed from all the human and mouse RNA-seq experiments deposited by the community in the NCBI Gene Expression Omnibus (GEO).
+short_description: The webinar featured ARCHS, a resource that provides access to gene and transcript counts uniformly processed from all the human and mouse RNA-seq experiments deposited by the community in the NCBI Gene Expression Omnibus (GEO).
 start_date: '2025-02-27T14:00:00-05:00'
 tags: '["workshop"]'
-title: 'Omics Tools Seminar Series: ARCHS4'
+title: 'Omics Tools Webinar Series: ARCHS4'
 ---
-The seminar featured ARCHS4, a resource that provides access to gene and transcript counts uniformly processed from all the human and mouse RNA-seq experiments deposited by the community in the NCBI Gene Expression Omnibus (GEO).
+The webinar featured [ARCHS4](https://maayanlab.cloud/archs4/), a resource that provides access to gene and transcript counts uniformly processed from all the human and mouse RNA-seq experiments deposited by the community in the NCBI Gene Expression Omnibus (GEO).
+Watch recording [here](https://www.youtube.com/watch?v=BSz4XWFmfkg).